 In very few cases the edges of a skin cancer cannot be seen.
-If removal of the skin cancer is incomplete then wider excision ore radiotherapy will be required.
-Occasionally, Mohs surgery is a preferred.
+If removal of the skin cancer is incomplete then wider excision or radiotherapy will be required.
+Occasionally, Mohs surgery is the preferred treatment.
 It is a procedure of sequential excisions around the skin cancer with immediate microscopic testing of the specimen to confirm that excision is complete.

-Mohs surgery is exclusively performed by a dermatologis.
+Mohs surgery is exclusively performed by a dermatologist.
 The dermatologist may be able to close the defect or will refer you on to a plastic surgeon for more complex reconstruction.

-Excision and delayed primary closure is a similar procedure over a few days rather than over on whole day.
+Excision and delayed primary closure is a similar procedure performed over a few days rather than on the same day.

 You may need further surgery if your skin cancer is not completely removed.